FixMyStreet Pro User Guide

 Click on ‘Templates’ in the admin menu.
 You will see a table of any existing templates.
 Click on the button below, marked ‘New template’.

-Common template responses deal with statuses such as: Report received; Collection scheduled; Container ordered; Report under investigation.
+Common template responses deal with statuses such as but not limited to: Report received; Collection scheduled; Container ordered; Report under investigation.

-If available from your backend, templates can also be created to provide better messaging on the ‘Your bin days’ page as to why a particular collection did not happen instead of your backend’s default text, such as explaining permissible items or if the bin wasn’t presented.
+If available from your integrated backend system, templates can also be created to provide better messaging on the ‘Your bin days’ page as to why a particular collection did not happen instead of your backend’s default text, such as explaining permissible items or if the bin wasn’t presented.

 Editing or deleting a template